joshua-d-hill/carton-caps/README.md

 A: The deferred deep link provided by the third-party vendor would direct new users to the "You've Been Invited" gate page after they have installed the Carton Caps application.

 Q: Since users may eventually earn rewards for referrals, should we take extra steps to mitigate abuse?
+A:
+  **Proactive**: Rate limit POST requests to /referrals and monitor IP/email addresses for indications of self-referral, account-cycling, or broadcasting.
-A: This might be addressed in three ways, depending on client preference and in escalating severity:
+  **Reactive**: Detected abuse might be addressed in three ways, depending on client preference and in escalating severity:
     - generate a new referral code (for example, if a user posted their code on a discount-sharing website)
     - disable the "share" feature for the offending user
     - disable the app credentials for the offending user